-Fig. 226p.-The placing of a Transformer near a Coil (even if there is a Screen) is badsible in actual practice) when designing his own sets; that is, to keep components wide apart and all wires very short.
+FIG. 2260.-The placing of a Transformer near a Coil (even if there is a Screen) is bad.
+207 sible in actual practice) when designing his own sets; that is to keep components wide apart and all wires very short.
 It is impossible to lay down any hard-and-fast rules, as every circuit or set of components requires different treatment; it is therefore only possible to indicate the general lines, but the reader will find them of inestimable value in aiming at 100 per cent. efficiency from the receiver.